CoMPaSS: Enhancing Spatial Understanding in Text-to-Image Diffusion Models: Experiments

-We evaluate spatial relationship generation accuracy across multiple benchmarks and report them in \cref{tab@metrics-spatial}.
-Adding \frameworkName{} to existing diffusion models sets new state-of-the-art across all spatial-related metrics.
-Notably, with the best open-weight diffusion model FLUX.1, \frameworkName{} obtains substantial relative gains on VISOR (+98\%), T2I-CompBench Spatial (+67\%), and GenEval Position (131\%).
-As evident in \cref{fig@main-results}, while existing models often struggle with spatial relationships, \frameworkName{} effectively addresses these limitations even on novel spatial configurations unseen during training, demonstrating significant boosts in spatial understanding.
+\textbf{Spatial Understanding.} We evaluate spatial relationship generation accuracy across multiple benchmarks and report them in \cref{tab@metrics-main}.
+Adding \frameworkName{} to existing diffusion models sets a new state of the art across all spatial-related metrics.
+Notably, when applied to the state-of-the-art open-weight model FLUX.1, \frameworkName{} achieves substantial relative gains on VISOR (+98\%), T2I-CompBench Spatial (+67\%), GenEval Position (131\%), and the best scores on the DPG-Bench Relation benchmark.
+As shown in \cref{fig@main-results}, \frameworkName{} effectively addresses these limitations, correctly rendering novel spatial configurations unseen during training and demonstrating a significant enhancement in spatial understanding.